-It pays big dividends to network with peers and others if you want to succeed in business.
+It can pay big dividends to network with peers and others if you want to succeed in business.
 You need to get guidance before you start a new venture, connections to investors as you seek funding to scale the business, and expansion and exit insights as the company matures.
-Just as importantly, your business network can make a sometimes lonely role enjoyable.
+Just as importantly, your business network can make a sometimes lonely role more enjoyable.

 However, networking done right consumes valuable time, and for some of us who are introverts, it’s not so easy at first.
 In working with many entrepreneurs and career professionals over the years, I have collected my strategies which I offer to all of you as a place to start, and a focus on getting real value for your efforts: